-These cream cheese wontons are tasty and very simple to make.
+These Panda Express cream cheese rangoons are tasty and very simple to make.
 You need some cream cheese, sliced green onions, wonton wrappers, your favorite sweet and sour sauce, and some cooking oil or shortening.
 I made mine with shortening because I personally think you get a crispier fry when you use shortening.
 If you have plain vegetable oil, corn oil, or sunflower oil, all of these will work well.
 I have never tried deep frying in olive oil, and since it is so expensive, it is unlikely that I will try to do that anytime soon.

 I love these little puffs.
 I just love biting into the savory filling and dipping this into a sweet and sour sauce.
 Whenever I go to the Panda Express for me, this is a must-have menu item.
-Enjoy making Panda Express Cream Cheese Wontons today.
-You don’t to stop here, you could also fill these with leftover taco meat for taco wontons, a little bit of spaghetti sauce and mozzarella cheese, the possibilities really are endless.
+Enjoy making Panda Express Cream Cheese Rangoon wontons today.
+You don’t have to stop here, you could also fill these with leftover taco meat for taco wontons, a little bit of spaghetti sauce and mozzarella cheese, the possibilities really are endless.
 These are simple to make and inexpensive, and we will save the crab puffs for another time.

 Check out these other Panda Express copycat recipes

-Panda Express Cream Cheese Wontons
+Panda Express Cream Cheese Rangoon Wontons

 - Vegetable shortening or oil, for frying